Solar + Storage Platform: UX for Complex Energy Project Financial Dashboards

 To visualize the downstream chaos, we mapped how dozens of internal and external contributors touched the same cost data at different stages—each with their own tools, templates, and assumptions.

 This diagram helped stakeholders see how small spreadsheet misalignments created ripple effects across entire project phases.
+(Can you believe this is the “simplified” version?)

 I also worked with finance stakeholders to identify the top financial risks introduced by the existing tools: